srinathvrao/srinathvrao/README.md

 #### My Experience

 - I was a Machine Learning Intern at AstraZeneca, where I worked on projects in Cheminformatics and Bioinformatics.
-- I was also a Computer Vision Research Intern at IIITDM Kancheepuram.
-I co-wrote a paper that I presented at IEEE CICT, 2020.
+- I was also a Computer Vision Research Intern at IIITDM Kancheepuram, where I co-wrote 2 papers on Face Detection and Recognition in low-illumination environments.
 - I also spearheaded the development of a Full Stack Web application for my Undergrad College's Model United Nations.

 #### My interests